 My guess is founded on the fact that vitamin C so clearly reduced the discomfort I experienced.
 That being the case, I should probably say that I believe stress affects my body (our bodies) because it lowers body pH, making us susceptible to illness.

-As an aside, while I took pictures of the shingles on my thigh, I also had them on my back… only there was no way to take pictures of those.
-All of the fever blisters were on my left side, which is apparently peculiar to shingles: that is, they appear on only one side of the body.
+As an aside, while I took pictures of the shingles on my thigh, I also had them on my back.
+But, there was no way to take pictures of those.
+All of the fever blisters were on my left side.
+Apparently peculiar to shingles: that is, they appear on only one side of the body.

 If you get or have shingles, I hope you have vitamins B12 and C to hand as well as Epsom salts.
 Those three things, in combination with Ibuprofen to lessen the pain, will greatly reduce the severity of your suffering.